 Whether you choose to fly in from Fort Lauderdale or Nassau you will be met at the Congo Town airport and transferred to the lodge.
 The drive will take approximately 25 minutes.
 Check-in time is 2:00 PM.
 If you arrive early morning it may be possible to book a day of fishing on your arrival.

 Check-out time is 10:00 AM.
 You will be transferred to the Congo Town airport in time to catch your flight back to Fort Lauderdale or Nassau.
-It may also be possible to visit another lodge after your stay at Bair’s Lodge.
-Orvis Travel has a wide variety of options available in The Bahamas and we will be happy to make a recommendation and handle the arrangements.
-We offer the best fly fishing vacation packages at great prices.
+Orvis Travel has a wide variety of options available in The Bahamas if you would like to extend your stay after leaving Bair’s Lodge.
+We will be happy to make a recommendation and handle the arrangements.

 Besides the traditional flats, much of the fishing is done in the “creeks” of South Andros.
 Although called creeks, these are really large meandering flats systems cutting through the island.
 These creeks harbor good numbers of fish and some very large ones; Big Creek has produced some 15-pounders.
 It’s known as one of the best fly fishing locations.